Cchancee/summative_MLOP/README.md

-# Fashion Image Classifier API + Streamlit UI
+# Image Classifier API + Streamlit UI

 This is a simple end-to-end ML project that lets you upload fashion images and get predictions via a trained CNN model.
 Built with **FastAPI**, **Streamlit**, and **TensorFlow**.